Code-Institute-Submissions/portfolio_milestone/README.md

 ![Website on different devices](designDocs/DesktopImg.PNG)

-This project is designed as a one page portfolio project that will demonstrate my ability with using HTML and CSS.
+This project is designed as a one page portfolio project that will demonstrate my ability with using HTML and CSS for my Milestone One project for Code Institute.
 The project uses core front end technologies along with the Bootstrap front-end framework for added responsivness and for improved cross browser compatability.
 The site also takes advantage of Google Fonts to allow for more of a modern feeling typgrophy set.

 ## Demo